silvtal/spyder-cyberpunk-color-theme/README.md

 # spyder-cyberpunk-color-theme
-A good old purple+cyan cyberpunk theme for Python syntax coloring in Spyder
+A simple purple+cyan cyberpunk theme for Python syntax coloring in Spyder

 ## Screenshots